vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/23_IN_THE_EDITORIAL_CHAIR.md

 example of devotion, of sacrifice, of plain speaking and of courage.
 It has taught them to keep their heads cool in storms and rear them again after the hurricane spent its force.
-It has been the centre of political edu- cation, the source of political agitation, and the pivot of aU national organization, in Western India.
-As one speaker aptly put it, it has transformed the Maharash- tra of 1890 to what it is in 192 1.
+It has been the centre of political edu###cation, the source of political agitation, and the pivot of aU national organization, in Western India.
+As one speaker aptly put it, it has transformed the Maharash###tra of 1890 to what it is in 192 1.